flancian/garden/Open Letter to Google.md

 In which ways could Google be fairer?
 As per the proposals and ideas above and below.
 Read on for the positions and proposals that I thought fitting to share in public given my employment and what I think is [[right speech]] and [[right livelihood]].
 But some arguments I will expand only in the version of this letter that only Googlers will see.

-# Google could be freer
+## Google could be freer
 By this I mean not that it should become a non-profit but rather that profits should not get in the way of providing good quality services to people at minimum cost.
 By this I mean alternatively that Google should adequately compensate the users for their attention.

 This might surprise you, but I think Google has been able to stay relatively close to this promise that seems very core to its original mission ([[to organize the world's information and make it universally accessible and useful]]).
 Still, we could do better even.

-# Some proposals
+## An Agora is my proposal
-The Agora project is the umbrella under which I'm developing my proposal for a platform that improves on the internet status quo on knowledge discovery and governance, developed as [[free software]] and in the open, with the intent of helping to solve the problems that ail human groups, corporations and commons as they grow, learn and age together.
+The Agora project is my proposal for a platform that improves in some ways on the internet status quo in the fields of knowledge discovery and governance.
+The Agora is developed as [[free software]] and in the open, with the intent of helping solve problems that ail human groups, corporations and commons as they grow, learn and age together.

 The Agora, being a [[commons]], contains a minimum viable governance platform: a space for debate and group decision making coupled with individual exploration.